Raymi306/python-tutorial-codeblocks/app/templates/10_first_steps.md

 {{loops_scream}}
 ```

-This highly cursed code will cause your computer to scream out in pain, forever.
+This code will cause your computer to print 'hello...' forever.
 Feel free to run it, you can stop the code from executing by sending a 'keyboard interrupt', by pressing `Ctrl + c`.

 The infinite loop can be a valuable tool for programs that you want to run until the user wishes to perform some action to close out of it.
 Let's combine a while loop with some earlier knowledge, and demonstrate how to exit a loop with the `break` keyword: